ncbdrck/reactorx200_ros_reacher/README.md

 ### 1. ROS_RL

 This ROS repo requires ROS_RL to be installed.
-Please follow the instructions in the [ROS_RL repository]((https://github.com/ncbdrck/ros_rl)) to install ROS_RL.
+Please follow the instructions in the [ROS_RL repository](https://github.com/ncbdrck/ros_rl) to install ROS_RL.

 ### 2. MultiROS

 To simulate the task, you need to install the [MultiROS](https://github.com/ncbdrck/multiros) package.
-Please follow the instructions in the [MultiROS repository](
+Please follow the instructions in the package to install it.

 ### 3. Rx200 Robot repository